 Grant studied lighting design at The Royal Conservatoire of Scotland and graduated receiving the Dean of Drama Award for Best Individual Work.
 Currently Grant is working in theatres all over the country on a diverse range of projects and productions.

-Grant has also designed extensively for the Scottish Events Industry, including Botanic Lights 2015 Seasons In Colour and 2016 EXPLORE, (Royal Botanic Garden Edinburgh); Edinburgh’s Hogmanay Torchlight Procession & Street Party, including the 2017 Midnight Moment.
-Grant was also responsible for designing Scotland’s 2014 Moment Edinburgh.
+Grant has also designed extensively for the Scottish Events Industry, including Botanic Lights, (Royal Botanic Garden Edinburgh); Edinburgh’s Hogmanay Torchlight Procession & Street Party, including the 2017 Midnight Moment.

 As well as designing in the UK, Grant’s work has transferred internationally to New York, Beijing, Madrid, Valencia and Rio.

-Musical credits include: Chess, Into The Woods, Cabaret, 9 to 5, Urinetown, Addams Family, Godspell, Avenue Q, Sunday In The Park With George, Company, Women on the Verge of a Nervous Breakdown, Wasted Love, Show Choir (Royal Conservatoire of Scotland); Little Red And The Wolf, Freak Show, Forest Boy, The Girl Who (Noisemaker); Barnum, Les Miserables, Godspell, Annie, Guys & Dolls, Just So, Once On This Island, 13, Seussical, Ragtime (Forth Children's Theatre); A Clockwork Orange (associate, Theatre Royal Stratford East).
+Musical credits include: My Left Right Foot (National Theatre of Scotland & Birds of Paradise); We’ll Live and Die in these Towns (Belgrade Theatre); Spring Awakening, Chess, Into The Woods, Cabaret, 9 to 5, Urinetown, Addams Family, Godspell, Avenue Q, Sunday In The Park With George, Company, Women on the Verge of a Nervous Breakdown, Wasted Love, Show Choir (Royal Conservatoire of Scotland); Little Red And The Wolf, Freak Show, Forest Boy, The Girl Who (Noisemaker); Barnum, Les Miserables, Godspell, Annie, Guys & Dolls, Just So, Once On This Island, 13, Seussical, Ragtime (Forth Children's Theatre); A Clockwork Orange (associate, Theatre Royal Stratford East).

-Opera credits include: Hansel And Gretel, Le Nozze Di Figaro (associate), Albert Herring (associate), L'incoronazione di Poppea, The Rape of Lucretia (Royal Conservatoire of Scotland).
+Opera credits include: Falstaff (Opera Bohemia); Hansel And Gretel, Le Nozze Di Figaro (associate), Albert Herring (associate), L'incoronazione di Poppea, The Rape of Lucretia (Royal Conservatoire of Scotland).

-Pantomime credits include: The Snaw Queen (Tron Theatre Company); Chick Whittington, Weans In The Wood, The Little Mermaid, Aladdin, Beauty & The Beast (Macrobert Arts Centre, Stirling); Pinocchio (Royal Conservatoire of Scotland).
+Pantomime credits include: Mammy Goose, The Snaw Queen (Tron Theatre Company); Sleepin’ Cutie, Chick Whittington, Weans In The Wood, The Little Mermaid, Aladdin, Beauty & The Beast (Macrobert Arts Centre, Stirling); Cinderella (Jendagi); Pinocchio (Royal Conservatoire of Scotland).

 Grant is a member of the Association of Lighting Designers.